-This three-part resource provides information, strategies, stories from schools and sample tools for systematically teaching, supporting and reinforcing positive behaviour.
+Supporting Positive Behaviour in Alberta Schools, https://education.alberta.ca/diverse-learners/social-participation/everyone/supporting-positive-behaviour-resources/, is a three-part resource providing information, strategies, stories from schools and sample tools for systematically teaching, supporting and reinforcing positive behaviour.
 This integrated system of school-wide classroom management and individual student support is designed to provide school staff with effective strategies to improve behavioural outcomes in their school.
-The resource is available in pdf format at http://education.alberta.ca/admin/supportingstudent/diverselearning.aspx

-Part 1: Supporting Positive Behaviour in Alberta Schools: A school-wide approach Describes a comprehensive school-wide approach that involves all students, all staff and all school settings.

-- Part 2: Supporting Positive Behaviour in Alberta Schools: A classroom approach Provides information and strategies for systematically teaching, supporting and reinforcing positive behaviour in the classroom. - Part 3: Supporting Positive Behaviour in Alberta Schools: An intensive individualized approach

-Provides information and strategies for providing intensive, individualized support and instruction for the small percentage of students requiring this level of intervention and includes samples of behavior collection documents and an individual behaviour support plan.
+- Part 1: Supporting Positive Behaviour in Alberta Schools: A school-wide approach describes a comprehensive school-wide approach that involves all students, all staff and all school settings. - Part 2: Supporting Positive Behaviour in Alberta Schools: A classroom approach provides information and strategies for systematically teaching, supporting and reinforcing positive behaviour in the classroom. - Part 3: Supporting Positive Behaviour in Alberta Schools: An intensive individualized approach provides information and strategies for providing intensive, individualized support and instruction for the small percentage of students requiring this level of intervention and includes samples of behavior collection documents and an individual behaviour support plan.

-Positive Behaviour Supports: Climbing for Success.
+Positive Behaviour Supports: Climbing for Success